youssef-omarrr/Machine-and-deep-learning/Projects/Brain Tumor Segmentation/README.md

 6. Evaluation & visualization — thresholded predictions, visual overlays, and per-case metric reporting.

 ## Results (placeholders for v3)
-Training for v3 is in progress.
-Final metrics will be populated here once experiments complete.
+~~Training for v3 is in progress.
+Final metrics will be populated here once experiments complete.~~ This version has only been trained on **5 epochs**, but it has the best outcomes compared to the other versions.

+- Final Train Loss: 0.2161
-- Final Validation Accuracy: TBD (placeholder)
+- Final Val Loss: 0.0974
-- Best Dice Coefficient: TBD (placeholder)
+- Final Dice Score: 0.7914
+- Final Hausdorff Distance: 21.0548
 - Notes: v3 focuses on improving Dice overlap and boundary accuracy (Hausdorff).
-Metrics will be updated after completed runs; until then this section intentionally holds placeholders.

 ## Results from v2 (historical)
 - Final Validation Accuracy: 93.67%